kelayamatoz/Digital-Systems-Design-Lab/CORDIC.md

 ## Pseudocode Overview
 1. **Initialization**:
-   - Set initial values for $ x $, $ y $, and $ z $.
+   - Set initial values for $x$, $y$, and $z$.
    - Precompute the CORDIC angles θ_i (atan values).

 2. **CORDIC Iterations**:
-   - Iterate through a fixed number of steps to update $ x $, $ y $, and $ z $ using the CORDIC equations in vectoring mode.
+   - Iterate through a fixed number of steps to update $x$, $y$, and $z$ using the CORDIC equations in vectoring mode.

 3. **Scaling**:
-   - Apply the CORDIC gain $ K $ to the final result to get the accurate square root.
+   - Apply the CORDIC gain $K $to the final result to get the accurate square root.

 ## Python Pseudocode